mariusprd/font-effects/README.md

 ## **Results Comparison**
 Generated fonts were compared against Adobe Express Text Effects.
 While some results are visually competitive, commercial tools often produce superior outcomes due to advanced engineering and resource availability.

 ---

+## **License**
+This project is released under the MIT License.
+Feel free to use and modify the code for your own purposes.

+---